25 years of the Albert Einstein Institute

 The Max Planck Institute for Gravitational Physics (Albert Einstein Institute) was founded in 1995 by the Max Planck Society for the purpose of pursuing research into the fundamental laws of gravitation.
-We look back on a successful quarter of a century and we wish to celebrate our anniversary with present and past staff, scholars, and friends.
+We look back on a successful quarter of a century.
+Due to the Covid-19 pandemic, the celebrations in 2020 unfortunately had to be cancelled.
+Instead, we will celebrate the 30th institute anniversary in 2025 - with current and former staff, scientists and friends.

 The founding of the AEI came at a time of enormous expansion of interest in and importance of Einstein’s theory of general relativity, which describes gravitation.
 During the first 50 years after Einstein proposed his theory in 1915, mathematicians and physicists struggled to develop techniques that were capable of unravelling the mysteries of the equations and making reliable physical predictions.
 No physical theory had been as challenging mathematically as general relativity.
 But work completed in the 1960s and 1970s had put the theory on a sound footing: theorists understood black holes, gravitational waves, gravitational lensing, and cosmology well enough to make confident predictions.